How to Become an Agile Project Manager

 - Responding to change over following a plan

-While many of the principles and processes provided in the PMBOK (Project Management Book of Knowledge) are still relevant to Agile, if you want to focus on Agile project management, you should consider an Agile-focused training course, rather than just the standard PMP (Project Management Professional) designation.
+While many of the principles and processes provided in the PMBOK (Project Management Book of Knowledge) are still relevant to Agile, if you want to focus on Agile project management, you should consider an Agile training course over the standard PMP (Project Management Professional) designation.

 - Agile Certified Practitioner (ACP) from the Project Management Institute (PMI)